Last Updated on February 17, 2021

 We returned to the boat where, as always when coming back from an excursion, we were greeted with fresh fruit juice and snacks.
 We spent the rest of the morning on board, enjoying the sun deck, reading a book, or just gazing out at the ocean.

-One thing I loved about the cruise was how well we ate.
+One thing I loved about my Galapagos Islands cruise was how well we ate on the ship.
 Sometimes it felt like all we did was eat – especially that morning.
 In between our post-snorkel snack and noon we got to try another tasty snack of cheese filled plantains and then it was already time for lunch.
 Lunch was always served buffet-style, including vegetables, rice, some kind of meat and a fresh salad.
 For me as a vegetarian our chefs prepared a special dish for each meal, including vegetarian ceviche (the rest of our group got ‘real’ ceviche).